Ajax JavaScript CSS HTML 5 Gecko XUL Forum

 This has implicitly created a variable of type Object.

-You can explicitly create an object and assign keys and values:
+So we can create an associative array with the Object reserved word, then and assign keys and values:

 What is specific to objects in JavaScript is that attributes are also keys as we shall see in the demonstration.